 Inheritance Tax Fund 095: Inheritance taxes collected by the County Treasurer and remitted to the State of Illinois.

-Property Condemnations Fund 667: Deposits held by the County Treasurer until the court determines just compensation for condemned property.
+Property Condemnations Fund 667: Deposits held by the County Treasurer until the court determines just compensation for property condemned under the eminent domain statutes.